-- the court order states that the custodian with whom the child lives in Auburn has primary physical custody.
-That custodian is the Enrolling Adult for all registration purposes and activities.
-They will be the school's official contact and will be expected to assume responsibility for the student's attendance, behavior, and schoolwork.
-All written communication will be sent to that designated parental guardian/custodian. - 2.
-AND An acceptable adjudicated/court ordered visitation exchange schedule is available. - a. exchange schedules accepted by ACS: - adjudicated/court ordered week on/week off visitation exchange schedule between the two adjudicated/court ordered custodians which has the student returning each night to the enrolling adult's home every other week - ii.
-OR An adjudicated/court ordered visitation exchange schedule that directs the student to be in the home of the enrolling adult for a minimum of 50% of the days/ nights during every two consecutive school weeks throughout the school year.
+- the court order states that the custodian with whom the child lives in Auburn has primary or has joint physical custody.
+The custodian living in Auburn is the Enrolling Adult for all registration purposes and activities.
+The Enrolling Adult will be the school's official contact and will be expected to assume responsibility for the student's attendance, behavior, and schoolwork.
+All written communication will be sent to the Enrolling Adult. - 2.
+AND an acceptable and adhered to adjudicated/court ordered visitation exchange schedule is available. - a.
+Visitation exchange schedules accepted by ACS: - i. adjudicated/court ordered week on/week off visitation exchange schedule between the two adjudicated/court ordered custodians which has the student returning each night to the Enrolling Adult's home every other week or ii.
+An adjudicated/court ordered visitation exchange schedule that directs the student to be in the home of the Enrolling Adult for a minimum of 50% of the days/ nights during every two consecutive school weeks throughout the school year.
 (The school week is considered Sunday night through Friday night.)